Skip to content

-GloriaFood (Oracle, free unlimited orders) vs ChowNow ($149/mo flat fee, no commissions).
-The pricing math, marketing features, when each fits, and the third option for restaurants that don't need ordering at all.
+GloriaFood (Oracle, free orders) vs ChowNow ($149/mo flat-fee): real pricing math, marketing features, plus the third option for menu-only ops.

 TL;DR: Free Unlimited vs Flat-Fee Subscription